|

 In the past decade, organizations have created standards to ensure the safety of American workers.

 The regulation mandates that companies perform a walk-through hazard assessment of the workplace in order to determine the best spectacle or goggle for each job.
+It is no longer the employees responsibility to remember to protect his or her eyes.
+Its required that the employer demand and enforce it.

 Why was the change made?